AI4Bread/UFold-X/README.md

 ```

 ## Contribute
 We love your input!
-We want to make contributing to UFold as easy and transparent as possible.
+We want to make contributing to UFold-X as easy and transparent as possible.
 Please see our [Contributing Guide]() to get started.
 Thank you to all our contributors!

 ## Citation
 If you use our tool, please cite our work: